hans/hans.github.com/_posts/2016-08-16-solving-language.md

 make us more productive.[^3]

-On that measure we've actually made some good progress, as shown by the linked examples above.[^4] But there's plenty of room for improvement which will likely amount to decades of collaborative work.
+On that measure we've actually made some good progress, as shown by the linked examples above.
+But there's plenty of room for improvement which will likely amount to decades of collaborative work.

 If you can show me how your favorite NLP/NLU task connects directly to this measure of progress, then that's great.
-I unfortunately don't think this is the case for a large amount of current work, including a few of the tasks popular in deep learning for NLP.
+I unfortunately don't think this is the case for much current work, including a few of the tasks popular in deep learning for NLP.

 <small>(See the [addenda](#addenda) to the post for some juicy follow-up to
         the claims in this section.)</small>

 ## Situated language use

-If I believe in the definition of "solving language" given above, I'm basically forced to focus on tasks of **situated language use**: cases where agents are influencing or being influenced by real humans through language.
-I know: on a map of artificial intelligence research, this sort of thing would be labeled with a big "THERE BE DRAGONS."
-I frankly think we spar too seldom with dragons at present in this field.
-Hill-climbing is unfortunately highly rewarded even in cases where the marginal return has long gone to near zero.
+If I believe in the definition of "solving language" given above, I am led to focus on tasks of **situated language use**: cases where agents are influencing or being influenced by other actors in grounded scenarios through language.

-Besides, this setting seems extremely fertile for new language problems that we haven't really seriously considered yet.
-I'll end this post with a simple thought experiment demonstrating how far behind we are on real situated tasks
---- or rather, how much exciting work there still is to be done!
+This setting seems extremely fertile for new language problems that aren't currently seriously considered as major tasks of understanding.
+I'll end this post with a simple thought experiment demonstrating how far behind we are on real situated tasks --- or rather, how much exciting work there still is to be done!

 ## Generalization in reference games